andrewzlee/NeuralBlock/README.md

 # NeuralBlock
 NeuralBlock (NB) is a neural network built using Keras/Tensorflow that detects in-video YouTube sponsorships.
 There is support for both predicting (1) whether or not a text excerpt is a sponsorship or (2) whether or not this word in the sequence is part of a sponsorship.
+Providing more real life utility, development going forward will be focused on (2).

 This project is loosely based on and inspired by the project https://github.com/Sponsoff/sponsorship_remover.
 Unlike the aforementioned project, this project leverages the crowd-sourced labels of https://github.com/ajayyy/SponsorBlock.

 Some examples of NB's predictions are provided in the `examples/` directory.
+A web application can also be run locally for a more hands-on experience.

 ## High Level Summary
 1. NeuralBlock extract transcripts from youtube videos via https://pypi.org/project/youtube-transcript-api/ python library.